shikharkrdixit/shikharkrdixit/README.md

 - 🔭 I’m currently working on some basic projects.

-- 🌱 I’m currently learning DS and ML using Python.
+- 🌱 I’m currently learning DS and ML using Python and also many other stuff.

 - ⚡ Fun fact about me: You can ask me any Batman related facts and I would know the answer 101 out of 100 times.